oneaudit/oppa/README.md

    -config string  path to the oppa configuration file

 TUNING:
    -no-origin, -n                     By default, oppa adds an Origin header to all paths.
    -keep-404, -k4                     By default, oppa skips file endpoint with a 404 code.
+   -filter-regex, -fr string[]        Skip endpoints based on a regex.
+   -filter-regex-base, -frb string[]  Skip endpoints based on a regex.

 OUTPUT:
    -d, -output-dir string  store openapi to custom directory